- Handling a deleted record

 - the memos associated with the record are deleted from the memo file.

-, the record is inserted in the list of records deleted from the data file and it will be re-used by HAdd
+, the record is inserted in the list of deleted records of the data file and will be re-used by HAdd

 The deleted record is no longer visible by the browse on the current item.
 This record will no longer be visible for the browses on the other items once these browse operations have been re-initialized.

-: To delete all records of a data file, use the HDeleteAll
+: To delete all records from a data file, use HDeleteAll

 WHILE HFound() = True

 <Result> = HDelete([<Data file> [, <Record number> [, <Options>]]])